ziadoz/github-download/README.md

     * `manage_runners:org`
 * `gist`

-Then add it to `.env.sh` in the project root and run: `source .env.sh` to make it available.
+Run `cp .env.sh.sample .env.sh` to create a `.env.sh` file in the project root, and then add the newly created token to it.

+Run `source .env.sh` to make the token available.

+Alternatively, you can add `export GITHUB_TOKEN="your-token"` directly to your ZSH `~/.zprofile` or `~/.zshrc` instead.

 ## Usage